brodieaustin/poisoned-well-novel/poisoned-well.md

 "Dying like that?"

-"I don't know..." but the man's curiosity about it overcame his despondency.
+"I...I don't know..." but the man's curiosity about it overcame his despondency.
 "There may be ways.
 But not many.
 And why would you care?"

 Manan thought of a good lie, "Maybe if you tell me, then I can try to deliver a message to someone, convince someone that you're innocent."